joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/04/19/arts/dance/mariinsky-dancers-barred-youth-america-grand-prix.html

 **Prosecutors Want to Ask Trump About Attacks on Women**\
-`Prosecutors are seeking permission to cross-examine the former president should he take the stand about recent lawsuits he has lost, including a civil jury’s finding last year that he was liable for sexually abusing the writer E. Jean Carroll.`\
+`Prosecutors are seeking to cross-examine the former president, should he take the stand, about lawsuits he has lost, including a civil jury’s finding last year that he was liable for sexually abusing the writer E. Jean Carroll.`\
 https://nytimes.com/2024/04/19/nyregion/trump-trial-manhattan-sandoval-hearing.html

 **Like Moths to a Flame?
 We May Need a New Phrase.**\